alejoseb/Modbus-STM32-HAL-FreeRTOS/README.md

 Video demo for STM32F4-dicovery board and TouchGFX: https://youtu.be/XDCQvu0LirY

-`NEW` Script examples to test the library based on Pymodbus `NEW` TCP slave multi-client with configurable auto-aging algorithm for management of TCP connections `Note` TCP master is not functional in this branch with the new TCP session management, for a working TCP master check the master branch.
+`NEW` Script examples to test the library based on Pymodbus

+`NEW` TCP slave (server) multi-client with configurable auto-aging algorithm for management of TCP connections

 ## Translations supported by the community: